Exikron/Dashboard_usProject/README.md

 Dashboard - Socialize US - Install
 ========================

-Welcome to our group project
+Welcome to our group project.
-Here's how to install the dashboard that will allow you to list/add/edit each of our events:
+Here is how to install the dashboard that will allow you to list/add/edit each of our events:

 Install
 --------------